Julie Tucker, Emergency Management Director

 This can also be a transformational event because as God’s children go, they serve.
 Servant leadership changes the hearts and minds of everyone involved.
 This includes the members of the congregation.
 All of a sudden the issue is not ourselves, but someone else.
 Demonstrating God’s mercy to someone else cannot help but touch the servant as well.

 Following prayer, God’s people simply and intentionally need to be available to go to the communities bringing the gospel.
 People will remember your presence more than they remember your money.
 This particular aspect of relief and response is overlooked in our culture, but it is essential for a healthy recovery by those who experience any kind of critical incident.

 To Request Disaster Assistance

 When property or means of support is destroyed in a disaster event, limited financial assistance is available from the Texas District to church workers, congregations and communities.
 The dollars that are distributed are from donations that individuals and congregations people make.
-100 percent of the dollars given are used for disaster relief through requests.
-No donation given to the Texas District is used for administrative support.
+All funds Texas District receives from your donations are used for disaster relief through requests.
 If you are a church worker or a member of a local LCMS congregation you are asked to complete the Disaster Relief Assistance Form and submit it to your pastor for his signature.
 He will submit the form to the disaster relief coordinator.